Friends, today we will talk about a top-rated financial product(What is PPF Account). I am saying this because this product is 52 years old.

 The most important thing to know is that an individual can open only one PPF account.
 Besides filling up the account opening form, you are required to provide a passport size photograph, a xerox of identity proof (likePAN card, driving license, aadhaar card, etc.), address proof (like electricity bill, passport,aadhaar card, etc.) to open a PPF account.

 A PPF account is opened for 15 years.
-Thus, your deposited amount is locked-in fora period of 15 years.
-However, keeping difficult times in mind, and under special conditions, a PPF account holder can close the account before the end of the lock-in period.
+Thus, your deposited amount is locked-in for a period of 15 years.
+However, keeping difficult times in mind, and under special conditions, a PPF account can be closed before the end of the lock-in period.

-An account holder can also close the PPF account before the lock-in period to pay the fee for the higher education of self or children dependent on him/her.
+An account holder can also close the PPF account to pay the fee for the higher education of self or children dependent on him/her.